emmaroche/Youtuber-App-MAD1/README.md

 **Colour Theme**

 The colour theme of this app is simply red, white and black.
-This was an obvious colour choice as the known colours that represent YouTube are red and white so these colours were chosen to keep a familiar YouTube theme going with this app.
+As YouTube is associated with red, white, and black, these colors were chosen to maintain a familiar YouTube theme.

 **App Screens**